 Start a Chemistry Career

-Use these profiles of different chemistry-based careers to find the one right for you.
+Read profiles of different chemistry-based careers to find the one that's right for you.

 Internships give you valuable work experience, sometimes for pay and/or academic credit.
 See listings of internships, service learning, and cooperative education opportunities.